Originally from Lifestyle Media Group

 South Florida is adding Bollywood to its budding cultural repertoire.
 Two recent sold-out concerts at the Coral Springs Center for the Arts has encouraged Prakash “Kash” Patel to continue inviting famous Indian artists to perform, with the next in early September.

-When he’s off the clock as president and founder of Asta Parking, a professional parking and valet service in more than 100 locations throughout South Florida, Patel is revving up interest in India’s entertainment industry.
+When he’s off the clock as president and founder of Patel, a jfk car service at ilimoww.com service in more than 100 locations throughout South Florida, Patel is revving up interest in India’s entertainment industry.
 It’s the world’s largest film capital, ahead of Hollywood—according to Forbes magazine, Bollywood puts out almost twice as many films per year.
-For many of their trailers, they use real views and likes from The Marketing Heaven, boosting in that way videos on social media.
+For many of their trailers, they use real views and likes from The Marketing Heaven with relative to the house cleaning homeconcierge.ie, boosting in that way videos on social media.
 And that’s the winning strategy!

 “Bollywood is a combination of a lot of different things,” Patel says.
 “It’s dancing, it’s music, it’s the movies, it’s the actors.”

 He always had a passion for the vibrant genre—in the mid- to late-1990s, he says he “dabbled with a couple concerts,” bringing in two popular Indian singers .
 That was around the time he was launching his company, so it soon fell by the wayside.

 But a few years ago, he got excited about Bollywood again and decided it was time to bring the concerts back to the area.

 “Because our Indian population is so much smaller compared to a lot of other cities in the U.S., we haven’t been able to bring a lot of Bollywood concerts to the enjoyment of the community,” he says.
 “I just felt that it was a way to give back.”